Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 Ⓒ photo-ac.com

-Tip: From July to October, shuttle buses run between Norikura Visitor Center and Norikura Tatamidaira.
+Tip: From July to October, shuttle buses operate between the Norikura Visitor Center and Norikura Tatamidaira.
+Refer to HERE for more details.

 Important: If you plan to drive, you will have to park your car at Sanbontaki Falls because private vehicles are prohibited from going further.
 From Sanbondaki Falls, you can take a shuttle bus, sightseeing bus, or taxi to get to Tatamidaira.